The God Delusion is Richard Dawkin’s seminal work in which he seeks to prove there is no God and that the world would be better off without religions.

 - There is no moderate Islam: Islam is a religion of war

 - It would be a better world without religions

-Or rather, not 100% agnostic but, as he puts it:
+Or rather, as he puts it:

 I am agnostic only to the extent that I am agnostic about fairies at the bottom of the gardenRichard Dawkins

 He says that the position of agnostic people who refuse to answer is tempting, but it’s not correct.

 Saying that you cannot answer does not make the odds 50/50.
 Whether we cannot know that my red is the same as your green does not make the chances 50/50, he says.